 On the outside looking in, I seemed successful and happy.
 But on the inside I was dying, and I couldn’t understand why.Tweet it

 I wished I could be like my colleagues who seemed content with their professional life.
-I was never content; always searching for a new role, or a new project, that would allow me to finally feel the fulfillment and satisfaction I was seeking.
-But it got to the point where I knew in my heart that no amount of tweaking of my current professional career would get me whatever it was I was looking for.
+I was never content; always searching for a new role, or a new project, that would allow me to finally feel the fulfilment and satisfaction I was seeking.
+But it got to the point where I knew that no amount of tweaking of my current professional career would get me whatever it was I was looking for.